swyxio/swyxdotio/content/writing/technical/netlify-python-ssg.md

 portray==1.0.5
 ```

-That sets up the environment, but the final step is to configure the build commands.
+That sets up the environment, but the final step is to configure the build setup (aka tell Netlify the information it needs to do things for you).
 There are a few equivalent ways to do this, so I'll walk through 3 of the most popular.
 What's common among all of them is you need to know upfront:

-- the build command: `portray as_html` (what command you type into your terminal to do a production build of your site)
+- the build `command`: `portray as_html` (what command you type into your terminal to do a production build of your site)
-- the deploy directory: `site` (what folder the above build command builds to, so we only deploy this specific folder)
+- the `publish` folder: `site` (what folder the above build command builds to, so we only publish this specific folder to our CDN)

 ## Option 1: Configuring Build Commands through Netlify Web UI